adityamenon/ncExSol/README.md

     initialisation code.
     3. Couldn't implement because I need a lot more time for wrapping my mind around _testing_ such code.
 2. More integration tests.
     1. Wanted to test coherent reactions of the API when one of the data APIs fails, for example, and further expansions like testing a proper 500 being returned at every single level of failure.
 But currently lack the time to expand that much.
     2. My current integration still mock the API, so they're more at a functional level.
 Need more tests that actually also rely on the real APIs.
         1. Doing this would require figuring out a configuration setup to provide real access tokens to these APIs as well, and probably running a separate docker container for it, too much complication to complete the test.
+    3. Supertest library doesn't appear to support the `response.format` shortcut I liked to use in my routes for responding in two different formats.
+Need to raise a PR to supertest to fix this.
 2. Geocoding information caching
     1. Adding a cache layer would be in violation of the Mapbox ToS.
 Not sure if Google Maps free edition allows for this.